$140 $64 (save 54%)

 When you see shoes with the Jumpman logo on them, you immediately think “basketball.”
-And it is no surprise given that the person depicted in it is NBA’s greatest all-time player, Michael Jordan.
+And it is no surprise given that the person depicted in it is NBA’s all-time greatest player, Michael Jordan.
 In 1984, Nike designers Tinker Hatfield, Peter Moore, and Bruce Kilgore created the legendary Air Jordan I shoe exclusively for Michael.
 The trainer’s instant success soon led to the establishment of the Jordan brand.

 Now that it’s been more than 30 years since its introduction, the brand has evolved immensely.
 It has gained a significant weight in both basketball scene and the streetwear culture.
 Its popularity has not decreased even after the retirement of His Airness in 2003.
 Along with the brand’s sought-after basketball shoes and casual sneakers, it has also expanded to produce workout footwear.
 Even though there aren’t many Jordan training shoes available on the market today, these models are worth considering whether you are a long-time Jordan fan or not.